Minimum Stable Cut and Treewidth: Approximately Stable Cuts

-To be more precise, if the given tree decomposition has height $H$, then we will formulate an algorithm with running time $(H\log S/\varepsilon)^{O(\tw)}(n+\log W)^{O(1)}$.
-This running time achieves parameter dependence $(\log n/\varepsilon)^{O(\tw)}$ if we use the fact that $S=O(n^2)$ and a theorem due to \cite{BodlaenderH98} which proves that any tree decomposition can be edited (in polynomial time) so that its height becomes $O(\log n)$, without increasing its width by more than a constant factor.
+\begin{proof} We use the methodology of \cite{Lampis14}.
+We assume we are given a nice tree decomposition of height $H$, where the height of a decomposition is defined as the longest distance from the root to a leaf.
+We will formulate an algorithm with running time $(H\log S/\varepsilon)^{O(\tw)}(n+\log W)^{O(1)}$.
+We explain in the end why this is sufficient to obtain the claimed running time, which does not explicitly depend on $H$ or $S$.

 The basis of our algorithm will be the algorithm of Theorem \ref{thm:algpseudo}, appropriately adjusted to the extended version of the problem.
 Let us first sketch the modifications to the algorithm of Theorem \ref{thm:algpseudo} that we would need to do to solve this more general problem, since the details are straightforward.
-First, we observe that in solution signatures we would now take into account stability-weights, and signatures would have values going up to $S$.
-Second, in Forget nodes, since we are happy with a $(1+\varepsilon)$-stable solution, we would only discard solutions which violate this constraint.
-With these modifications, we can run this exact algorithm to return the minimum $(1+\varepsilon)$-stable solution in time $(2S)^{O(\tw)}(n+\log W+\log(1/\varepsilon))^{O(1)}$.
+First, we observe that in solution signatures we would now take into account stability-weights, and signatures would have values going up to $\Delta S$, where $\Delta$ is the maximum (unweighted) degree.
+Second, in Forget nodes, recall that the algorithm of Theorem \ref{thm:algpseudo} discards (skips) signatures which correspond to unstable solutions because the vertex we are forgetting has too large weight towards its own side.
+Since we are happy with a $(1+\varepsilon)$-stable solution, we only discard solutions which violate this constraint, that is, where the vertex we forget has a clear majority of its incident weight (more than a $(1+\varepsilon)\frac{1}{2}$ fraction) to its own side.
+With these modifications, we can run this exact algorithm to return the minimum $(1+\varepsilon)$-stable solution in time $(\Delta S)^{O(\tw)}(n+\log W+\log(1/\varepsilon))^{O(1)}$.

-The idea is to modify this algorithm so that the DP tables go from size $(2S)^{\tw}$ to roughly $(H\log S)^{\tw}$.
+The idea is to modify this algorithm so that the DP tables go from size $(2\Delta S)^{\tw}$ to roughly $(H\log S)^{\tw}$.
 To do this, we define a parameter $\delta = \frac{\varepsilon}{5H}$.
 We intend to replace every value $x$ that would be stored in the signature of a solution in the DP table, with the next larger integer power of $(1+\delta)$, that is, to construct a DP table where $x$ is replaced by $(1+\delta)^{\lceil \log_{(1+\delta)} x \rceil}$.